rhdtownsend/mesa-summer-school-2019/source/minilab-2.rst

 Plotting the Periods
 ====================

-We're now in a position to add a PGstar window to our ZAMS-to-TAMS run, showing how the mode periods change as the star evolves.
-The type of window we'll use is called a 'history panel', which plots columns from the history file as a function of model number or time.
+We're now in a position to add a PGstar panel to our ZAMS-to-TAMS run, showing how the mode periods change as the star evolves.
+The type of panel we'll use is called a 'history panel', which plots columns from the history file as a function of model number or time.

 Open up ``inlist_to_tams_pgstar``, and add the following highlighted code at the bottom:

 .. code-block:: fortran
-  :emphasize-lines: 1-
+  :emphasize-lines: 3-

-  !
-Show pulsation periods
+  ! >>> Insert additional parameters below

-  History_Panels1_win_flag = .true.
+  Grid1_plot_name(5) = 'History_Panels1'

   History_Panels1_num_panels = 2